USA Baseball: 12U National Team

 In 2013, USA Baseball launched its first 12U National Team.
 The team, which was composed of some of the most talented young players from across the county, traveled to Taipei City, Taiwan, and came home with its first International Baseball Federation 12U World Cup gold medal.
-After lengthy pool play, the 12U team defeated the host, Chinese Taipei, in the World Cup final, 8–1.
+After lengthy pool play, the 12U team defeated the hosts, Chinese Taipei, in the World Cup final, 8–1.
 The game was attended by over 10,000 home fans and was broadcast throughout parts of Asia and online.

 The 12U national team is composed of players selected from the NTIS, the 12U National Open through the 12U open development camps and the 11U futures invitational.

 In 2015, the 12U national team claimed its second world championship in a row with a 7–2 win over Chinese Taipei in the WBSC U-12 Baseball World Cup.
 The program then followed that with a silver medal at the 2016 COPABE Pan American "A" Championships.
 A third consecutive gold medal in the WBSC U-12 Baseball World Cup in 2017 with another 7–2 defeat of Chinese Taipei marked the team's contribution to USA Baseball's 2017 sweep of international competition.

 The 12U national team returned to the COPABE U-12 Pan American Championships in 2018, where it claimed its first gold medal in the event.
 Team USA went undefeated in the event, outscoring its opponents 127-7 and winning all nine of its games by a 13-run average margin.